-Dave: They want hardcore WWE fans to love their act so they can ride it for years and just keep the heat on themselves and only have to make half as many stars. (up) I’m a huge fan of Batista’s (go tell my 2006 self I would ever say that, I dare you!), but I really hope we get more out of this run than Batista-Orton, Batista-Cena, Batista-H. Because that was basically 4 years of WWE television right there.
+Dave: I’m a huge fan of Batista’s (go tell my 2006 self I would ever say that, I dare you!), but I really hope we get more out of this run than Batista-Orton, Batista-Cena, Batista-H. Because that was basically 4 years of WWE television right there.
 So, personally, I want him nowhere near Orton.

 Nick: I am less concerned with them getting involved with each other, because money.
 As long as they don’t stay involved with each other.
 I am interested in seeing him expand on his earlier stuff, and make some cool hyrbid versions of previous characters, but against people like Lesnar or del Rio or Punk.

 Dave: Yeah, definitely.
 Him and Lesnar is a pretty spectacular matchup.

 Nick: He has what Warrior never had: the ability to change and adapt.